doctorzpfeng/starter-hugo-academic-fzp/content/post/getting-started2/index.md

 ---
-title:  Oral Presentation in the 2021 CIE International Conference on Radar
+title:  Oral Presentation in RADAR 2021
 subtitle:
 # Summary for listings and search engines
-summary: The paper "G-SM-CAM: A Fast Visual Understanding of CNNs in SAR Images Interpretation" has been published in RADAR 2021 and selected as a oral paper.
+summary: The paper G-SM-CAM: A Fast Visual Understanding of CNNs in SAR Images Interpretation has been published in RADAR 2021 and selected as a oral paper.
 I was invited to give an oral presentation of this paper on 17, December, 2021, Haikou, Hainan, China.
 # Link this post with a project
 projects: []